Tabletop Game: Trinity Universe

 - China Takes Over the World: Well, not quite.
 But they are by far the most powerful nation in settled space by Trinity.
 At one point China held the Earth at their mercy with nuclear satellites to get the Aberrants to knock it off already, but they were good enough to disarm them once the Aberrants left Earth.

 - Cut Short: The psi order books ended prematurely when the Trinity line was cancelled - "Asia Ascendant", the Ministry order book, had been written, but lacked art and official layout.
-Free versions can be found floating around the net. ("India Underground", the Quantakinetic order book, is a fan supplement.)
+White Wolf gave their permission to release the manuscript for free, and versions can be found floating around the net. ("India Underground", the Quantakinetic order book, is a fan supplement.)

 - Likewise, there were plans for more Aberrant books before cancellation hit.